youngstone/Hunting4Patents/README.md

 2. Ranking
 	- Tool: network and [PageRank](http://en.wikipedia.org/wiki/PageRank)
 	- Features: all-time citations
-	- How: get 1 level depth forward citation for each patent, then calculate the PageRank by either using graphlab package or solving eigen-problem of the transition matrix
+	- How: get 1 level depth forward citation for each patent, then calculate the PageRank by solving eigen-problem of the transition matrix

 3. Predictor of Early Expiration
 	- Tool: feature engineering